Mondly Launches the First VR Language App with Speech Recognition on Daydream

 My honest and maybe humble conclusion is that this gorgeous, deep and truly dark sci-fi TV series can always compete with Twin Peaks.
 Let’s all learn German and see what kind of mind-bending story season 2 has in store for us in 2019.

-Do you want to speak German fluently fast?
-Get Mondly, the award-winning language learning app that will help you speak German with the same ease you speak your native language.
+Do you want to speak German fluently?
+Get Mondly, the award-winning language learning app that will help you speak German as if it were your first language.

-Start using Mondly for free on your computer, tablet, or – better yet – download the Mondly app on your iOS or Android device and learn languages fast anytime, anywhere.
+Start using Mondly for free on your computer or download the app and learn German fast anytime, anywhere.